-The Crewe murders were New Zealand's first controversial court case to be played out in the television age.
-In the decades since, several other controversial cases have been the subject of high profile documentaries and films.
-This Spotlight collection includes award-winner Relative Guilt, about the David Wayne Tamihere case, a spirited discussion on the David Bain case, and Scott Watson documentary Murder on the Blade?.
-The latter was directed by Keith Hunter, one of our leading “miscarriage of justice” filmmakers.
+The Crewe murders marked New Zealand's first controversial court case to be played out in the television age.
+Since then other controversial cases have been the subject of high profile documentaries and dramas.
+This collection includes Relative Guilt, about the David Wayne Tamihere case, a spirited talk on the David Bain case, and Scott Watson documentary Murder on the Blade?.
+The latter was directed by Keith Hunter, a leading “miscarriage of justice” filmmaker.
+Plus watch an excerpt from Bloodlines, and go behind the scenes on film Beyond Reasonable Doubt.

 Subtitled A Journalist's View, this award-winning documentary makes the case that Scott Watson shouldn't have been imprisoned for murdering Ben Smart and Olivia Hope — because he couldn't have done it.
 Returning to Endeavour Inlet, veteran director Keith Hunter talks to witnesses, and argues the prosecution fumbled vital details of the murderer's yacht and description, then advanced a new theory without evidence to back it.
 Hunter went on to write 2007 book Trial by Trickery, further critiquing what he calls “New Zealand's most blatantly dishonest prosecution”.